amy-verma/Netflix-gpt/README.md

 - Firebase Setup
 - Deploying our app to production
 - Create signup User Account for firebase
-- Created Tedux Store using userSlice
+- Created Redux Store using userSlice
+- Implemented Sign Out
+- Update Profile
+- BugFix : Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect/browse to Login Page and Vice-versa
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcodede values to the constant files

 # Features